Initial Child Protection Conferences

 The minutes of the conference, signed by the Conference Chair, will be sent to all professionals who attended or were invited and to relevant family members as soon as possible after the Conference.

-Copies of the minutes should be given to the parents, child (if old enough) and the child’s advocate by the Lead Social Worker where appropriate.
+Copies of the minutes should be given to the parents, child (if old enough) and the child’s advocate by the Lead Practitioner where appropriate.

 Where parents and/or the child(ren) have a sensory disability or where English is not their first language, steps must be taken to ensure that they can understand and make full use of the minutes.